lamba-simran/Personalization-Theory-Recommender-Systems-Project/README.md

 Neighbor based Systems:

-For neighbor based systems, we utilized algorithms that are directly derived from a basic nearest neighbors approach.
+For neighbor based systems, we utilized memory based collaborative filtering algorithms that are directly derived from a basic nearest neighbors approach.
 For each of these algorithms, the actual number of neighbors that are aggregated to compute an estimation is necessarily less than or equal to k.

 All neighbor based algorithms use a similarity measure to estimate a rating.
 The way they can be configured is done in a similar fashion as for baseline ratings: you just need to pass a sim_options argument at the creation of an algorithm.
 This argument is a dictionary with the following (all optional) keys: